 Helmut Schmidt Prize in German-American Economic History

-The Helmut Schmidt Prize, awarded by the German Historical Institute Washington, pays tribute to the former German chancellor for his part in transforming the framework of transatlantic economic cooperation.
-Since 2007 the Prize is generously sponsored by the ZEIT-Stiftung Ebelin und Gerd Bucerius.
+The Helmut Schmidt Prize, which was awarded by the German Historical Institute Washington from 2007 to 2015, paid tribute to the former German chancellor for his part in transforming the framework of transatlantic economic cooperation.
+The Prize was generously sponsored by the ZEIT-Stiftung Ebelin und Gerd Bucerius.

 The first Helmut Schmidt Prize was awarded to Harold James of Princeton University in 2004.
 The prize citation was delivered by Knut Borchardt of the University of Munich (Emeritus).
 James was honored for his authoritative research in the fields of German history as well as international economic and financial history.
 His recent works include International Monetary Cooperation Since Bretton Woods (1996) and the provocative study The End of Globalization: Lessons from the Great Depression (2001).

 The second Helmut Schmidt Prize was awarded to Volker Berghahn of Columbia University on February 14, 2007.
 Gerald Feldman (University of California at Berkeley) delivered the prize citation.
 Berghahn was honored for his wide-ranging research in German, American, and transatlantic history.
 His publications include Der Untergang des alten Europas, 1900-1929 (1999), Quest for Economic Empire, ed.
 (1996), Imperial Germany (1995), The Americanization of West German Industry, 1945-1973 (1986).
 His America and the Intellectual Cold Wars in Europe appeared in 2001.